top of page

 If you've never read the Gita, I hope you do one day.
 It's beautiful.

-Before I move on, and share some of the practical ways I can guide you to a more soulful, peaceful life, here is one of my favorite spiritual poems by Max Ehrmann.
-(My other adored spiritual poets are Rilke - especially the Duino Elegies - Rumi, and Kabir.)
+Before I move on, I'd love to share one of my favorite spiritual poems by Max Ehrmann.
+(My other adored spiritual poets are Rilkeespecially the Duino Elegies—Rumi, and Kabir.)

 And here is one of my favorite panels from the apocalypse tapestry in Angers, France.
 It depicts John, symbolically eating the Word of God (as written in the Book of Revelations.)
 They were some hard truths to swallow, but he went for it...